Molybdenum: Biological role

 Molybdenum, despite its low concentration in the environment, is a critically important element for Earth's biosphere due to its presence in the most common nitrogenases.
 Without molybdenum, nitrogen fixation would be greatly reduced, and a large part of biosynthesis as we know it would not occur.
 Molybdenum is also essential to many individual organisms as a component of enzymes, particularly as part of the molybdopterin class of cofactors.

 Mo-containing enzymes

+Molybdopterin complexed with a molybdenum(VI) atom.